Eschatologue/CM_wiki/docs/class/paladin/index.md

 ---
 icon: class/paladin
-title: Paladin
+title: Paladin (Class)
 ---

 :class-paladin:{ .xxxxl }

-# The Paladin
+# Paladin

+*A promise made so deeply that it becomes divine in itself flows through a paladin, burning bright enough to inspire allies and smite foes.*

 ##### Core Paladin Traits